 This festival will be held on the beautiful grounds of Holy Cross Retreat Center, located at 600 Holy Cross Rd (south on hwy 478), Mesilla Park NM 88047-two miles south of University Avenue and Highway 10 in Las Cruces.
 (If using GPS or Googlemaps, 4889 South Main St. Mesilla Park, NM brings you to our entrance.)
 Some 80-90 regional artists will come together to exhibit and sell their fine arts-including paintings, photography, sculptures, ceramics, wood works, jewelry, and more.
 The festival features an enchilada dinner and other food vendors, a silent action, a raffle, live music, and a beer/wine garden.

 Come enjoy the colorful balloons as they fill the skies above the white gypsum sand dunes of White Sands National Monument.
 Located 45 miles east of Las Cruces on Highway 70.
-Time: 7 AM launch, weather permitting.
-Admission: $3 per person (2013 pricing).
-Call (575) 437-6120 or 800-826-0294 for more information.
+Time: 7 AM launch on both Saturday and Sunday, weather permitting.
+Admission: $5 per person, children 15 and under are free, special event fees may apply.
+Call (575) 491-8066 for more information.

 Come celebrate Mexican Independence Day at Old Mesilla Plaza - enjoy mariachis music, flamenco and folklorico dancers, games, arts, crafts, food and drink.
-Time: Saturday noon to 10 pm (with parade from 11 am to noon), Sunday noon to 7:30 pm.
-Call (575) 524-3262.
+Time: Saturday parade begins at 11 am, with fiesta from noon to 10 pm, Sunday fiesta from noon to 7 pm.
+Call (575) 524-3262 for additional information.
+Cost: Free admission.

 Come enjoy food, music, an auction, livestock shows and of course a cowboy rodeo.
 Located at Southern New Mexico State Fairgrounds off I-10 west of Las Cruces at either exit 127 or 132.
+Time: Wednesday and Thursday 8 am to 10 pm, Friday and Saturday 8 am to 12 midnight, and Sunday 8 am to 6 pm.
+Cost: Adults $14, Children ages 7-14 $10, Children 6 and under are Free.
 Call (575) 524-8602 for additional information.

 An old fashioned corn maze for the kiddos and the "kids at heart".
 Take a hay ride out to the pumpkin patch to select your perfect Jack-O-Lantern, and go on to discover the many twists and turns of the corn field maze.
 Saturday and Sunday's from 11 am to 7 pm from September 30-October 29, 2017.
 Admission: $12 for Adults, $10 for Children under 12, FREE for Children under 2.